google/hyou/docs/index.rst

       Deletes a worksheet.

-      :param str/unicode title: The title of the worksheet to be deleted.
+      :param str title: The title of the worksheet to be deleted.

       Deletion of a worksheet is committed immediately and :py:meth:`refresh` is automatically called to reflect changes.